Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

 R Workbench
 -----------
-Since everyone is working on different devices and we are using multiple program languages, we have arranged a single web-based platform for you to work on: |R-Workbench|.
+Since everyone is working on different devices and we are using multiple program languages, we have arranged a single web-based platform for you to work on:`https://rstudio-teaching.ethz.ch <https://rstudio-teaching.ethz.ch/>`_.
 You may already be familiar with R-Studio, a development platform for programming in R. R-Workbench is built on R-Studio and can also be used for other programming languages and as a Unix terminal. **To login to the R-Workbench only your ethz-login and connection to the ETH-network (either being connected to the ETH-WiFi or via VPN) are necessary**, you do not need to ssh, you can if you want to, the server address is ... .

 **From now on, primarily all exercises and homework should be done in R-Workbench.**

-.. |R-Workbench| raw:: html

-    <a href="https://rstudio-teaching.ethz.ch/" target="_blank">https://rstudio-teaching.ethz.ch/</a>

 Working in R
 ^^^^^^^^^^^^